-The External Interrupts are triggered by the INTO, INT1, INT2 pin, or any of the PCINT15..0 pins.
-Observe that, if enabled, the interrupts will trigger even if the INT2..0 or PCINT15..0 pins are configured as outputs.
+The External Interrupts are triggered by the INT0, INT1, and INT2 pins.
+Observe that, if enabled, the interrupts will trigger even if the INT0..2 pins are configured as outputs.
 This feature provides a way of generating a software interrupt.
 The External Interrupts can be triggered by a falling or rising edge or a low level (INT2 is only an edge triggered interrupt).
 This is set up as indicated in the specification for the MCU Control Register - MCUCR and Extended MCU Control Register - EMCUCR.
-When the external interrupt is enabled and is configured as level triggered (only INT0/INT1), the interrupt will trigger as long as the pin is held low.
-The pin change interrupt PCI1 will trigger if any enabled PCINT15..8 pin toggles.
-Pin change interrupts PCI0 will trigger if any enabled PCINT7..0 pin toggles.
-The PCMSK1 and PCMSK0 Registers control which pins contribute to the pin change interrupts.
-Note that recognition of falling or rising edge interrupts on INT0 and INT1 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 33.
-Low level interrupts on INTO/INT1, the edge interrupt on INT2, and Pin change interrupts on PCINT15..0 are detected asynchronously.
+When the External Interrupt is enabled and is configured as level triggered (only INT0/INT1), the interrupt will trigger as long as the pin is held low.
+Note that recognition of falling or rising edge interrupts on INT0 and INT1 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 31.
+Low level interrupts on INT0/INT1 and the edge interrupt on INT2 are detected asynchronously.
 This implies that these interrupts can be used for waking the part also from sleep modes other than Idle mode.
 The I/O clock is halted in all sleep modes except Idle mode.

 Note that if a level triggered interrupt is used for wake-up from Power-down mode, the changed level must be held for some time to wake up the MCU.
 This makes the MCU less sensitive to noise.
 The changed level is sampled twice by the Watchdog Oscillator clock.
-The period of the Watchdog Oscillator is 1 μs (nominal) at 5.0V and 25°C. The frequency of the Watchdog Oscillator is voltage dependent as shown in "Electrical Characteristics" on page 260.
+The period of the Watchdog Oscillator is 1 μs (nominal) at 5.0V and 25°C. The frequency of the Watchdog Oscillator is voltage dependent as shown in "Electrical Characteristics" on page 194.
 The MCU will wake up if the input has the required level during this sampling or if it is held until the end of the start-up time.
-The start-up time is defined by the SUT Fuses as described in "System Clock and Clock Options" on page 33.
+The start-up time is defined by the SUT Fuses as described in "System Clock and Clock Options" on page 31.
 If the level is sampled twice by the Watchdog Oscillator clock but disappears before the end of the start-up time, the MCU will still wake up, but no interrupt will be generated.
 The required level must be held long enough for the MCU to complete the wake up to trigger the level interrupt.